adobe/aepsdk-roku/Documentation/getting-started.md

 m.top.appendChild(adobeTaskNode)
 ```

-Then, in other ScenenGraph components scripts, you can retrieve the task node instance and use it to create a new SDK instance in a separate SceneGraph component.
+Then, in other ScenenGraph components scripts, you can retrieve the task node instance and use it to create a new AEP Roku SDK instance in a separate SceneGraph component.

 ``` brightscript
 adobeTaskNode = m.top.getScene().findNode("adobeTaskNode")